-Staff use a range of methods to help children recognise when they are displaying positive behaviour, as appropriate to their class and individual pupils.
-These may include:
+Staff use a range of other methods to help children recognise when they are displaying positive behaviour, as appropriate to their class and individual pupils.
+Class teachers may use rewards to celebrate pro-social behaviour but should not use systems which involve bribes.